What is Summit Academy?

 We provide a high school program committed to the teaching of life and career readiness skills.

-Every student is unique and has a different combination of strengths and challenges
+Each student is unique and has a different combination of strengths and challenges

 Students need focused attention from educators